Skip to navigation Skip to content

 • Job seekers who have entered Australia on a refugee or humanitarian visa or been granted refugee status on-shore.
 These visas can be used as an indicator to identify job seekers who may have experienced torture and trauma

 • Job seekers who have suffered childhood sexual abuse or violence, or sexual abuse or family and domestic violence as an adult may be harder to identify.
-It is possible, that while these underlying causes are not identified, other observable characteristics may be obvious.
-Further assessment by a Job Capacity Assessor may identify the underlying cause of these observed characteristics
+It is possible, that while these underlying causes are not identified, other observable characteristics may be obvious

-The Resources page has link to organisations that provide support for people who have experienced torture and trauma.
+The Resources page has links to organisations that provide support for people who have experienced torture and trauma.

 Communicating with victims of trauma and/or torture